v4nn4/v4nn4.github.io/content/posts/learning-addition/index.md

 There are at most $6 \times 9 = 54$ neighbors for each equation.
 By counting the occurrences of digits on the right-hand side of these equations, we compute the most likely first, second, and third digits.

 This method becomes computationally intensive, so I tested it on only 100 equations.
-However, the accuracy percentage converges quickly:
+However, the proportion of accurate predictions, which I call exact score, converges quickly:

-{{< figure align=center src="/posts/learning-addition/onenn.png" >}}
+{{< figure align=center src="/posts/learning-addition/nn.png" >}}

 The results suggest that if we use 50% or more of the total dataset, this method yields near-perfect predictions.
 With smaller fractions, the model struggles to "learn" addition.
 Note that no real learning occurs here—the goal remains to compress the training set into a compact representation.